January 2016 East Asia cold wave: Taiwan

-A surge of cold air during the weekend of January 22–24 brought temperatures as low as 4 C to Taipei, the lowest temperatures in 44 years, A mixture of Rain and snow mixed was observed in Taipei City at 16:00 on 24 January.
+A surge of cold air during the weekend of January 22–24 brought temperatures as low as 4 C to Taipei, the lowest temperatures in 44 years.
+Sleet was observed in Taipei City at 16:00 on 24 January.
 Yangmingshan, the Matsu Islands, and Kinmen all observed their coldest temperatures on record at -3.7 C, 0.3 C, and 1.3 C, respectively.
 Due to the subtropical climate, many homes do not have central heating or insulation, and residents struggled to cope with the temperatures.
 Overall, at least 85 people died from hypothermia and cardiac arrest in Taiwan, including 66 people in Taipei and Taoyuan, and another 16 in Kaohsiung.
 The majority of victims died in their homes.
 The Ministry of Health subsequently claimed only three people died and 45 were admitted to hospital emergency wards.
 Snow accumulated to 6.38 in on Jade Mountain.

 The cold weather caused severe damage to crops, with losses exceeding NT$20 million (US$600,000) in Miaoli County alone.
 President Ma Ying-jeou declared the crop damage a national concern.